Electricity and gas: invoice 30 March 2023 • 5 minutes

-These provisions are usually billed on a monthly basis (but it’s possible to choose bi-monthly or quarterly billing).
+Your supplier usually bills these instalments on a monthly basis (but it’s possible to choose bi-monthly or quarterly billing).
 It would be rather unfortunate if you had to pay for your entire annual gas or electricity consumption in one go!
 Please note, however, that if you prefer this option, some suppliers do offer it.
 They frequently offer reductions as well if you choose this option.
 It’s up to you to decide whether you can afford such an expense.

-Each supplier has their own way of calculating the instalment.
-However, they all use your consumption history, while taking account of seasonal fluctuations.
+Each supplier has its own way of calculating the instalment.
+However, they all base it on your consumption history, while taking account of seasonal fluctuations.
 That’s why your consumption reading is a necessary piece of information for the supplier.
 They will use this reading as the basis for calculating your future instalments.

 Everything happens through intermediaries.
-In practice, the distribution network operator (DNO) for your municipality communicates your energy meter reading to your supplier.
+In practice, the distribution system operator (DSO) for your municipality sends your energy meter reading to your supplier.
 The supplier will then be able to work out a consumption estimate for the following year.

-If you are moving to a new house which has just been connected to the gas and/or electricity network and no consumption history is available, the supplier will have to rely on other data to issue an instalment bill.
-They will consider factors such as the size of the house or the number of people in the household.
+If you are moving to a new house that has just been connected to the gas and/or electricity network and no consumption history is available, the supplier will have to rely on other data to issue an instalment bill.
+They will consider factors such as the size of your house and the number of people in your household.

 Note that your instalments will always remain fixed, even if you have chosen a variable-price energy contract.
 When you choose this option, the energy suppliers include energy price speculations in their calculations to estimate your instalment amount.
-This means that if the gas or electricity price plummets unexpectedly when your consumption has been estimated, you will be able to receive a generous refund!
+This means that if the gas or electricity price plummets unexpectedly while your consumption has remained the same, you can expect to receive a generous refund!

 As we have explained, the instalment is simply an estimate.
 Your actual consumption may be higher or lower.
 If you think the difference will be too great, you can contact your supplier to adjust the instalment amount.
-If, after adjustment, your instalment still seems too high, please compare prices with other gas and electricity suppliers.
+If, after adjustment, your instalment bill still seems too high, you can compare prices with other gas and electricity suppliers.

-The Energyprice.be team is available to help you by telephone (0800 37 369) if you have any further questions about the instalment system in general.
+The Energyprice.be team is happy to provide telephone assistance (0800 37 456) if you have any further questions about the instalment system in general.
 You can also ask us to call you back free of charge.
-Our advisers will be pleased to help you manage your energy contracts more effectively!
-If you have more specific questions about how your instalment is calculated, please contact your supplier directly!
+Our advisers will be delighted to help you manage your energy contracts more effectively!
+If you have more specific questions about how your instalment is calculated, please contact your supplier directly.